SmogDr/edar_coursebook/docs/09-transf.md

 Figure \@ref(fig:stratify-png) raises a subtle, but very important, point: **data often have hierarchy** and that hierarchy may be influential.
 In this case, only when we account for the hierarchy (the reactor that produced each sample), do we see an important relationship arise.

 <div class="rmdnote">
 <p><em>Hierarchical data</em> means data that can be ordered into different ranks (or levels).
 Students at a university might be ordered by their their college, their major, or the year in which they matriculated.
-Those ranks may be important when analyzing student data; if so, your analysis should account for that!</p>
+Those ranks may be important when analyzing student data; if so, your analysis should account for that!
+Note: you can also manufacture strata from within continuous data, for example, you could create strata of student</p>
 </div>

 ## Outliers and Censoring